 As much as businesses may want to wait to reach the 2030 date, fewer consultants will be available, and those businesses will also have to pay more in maintenance and time.

 The best practice in this instance is to plan when it comes to transitioning over to SAP S/4HANA and think about when you will be ready to start your journey.
-SAP consultants like those working for an SAP implementation partner such as be one solutions are available to help with the process or even just to answer any questions, so reach out today!
+SAP consultants like those working for an SAP implementation partner such as be one solutions are available to answer any questions, so reach out today!